🎯 Semantic Entropy#

 3.2 Precision, Recall, F1-Score of Hallucination Detection#

 Lastly, we compute the optimal threshold for binarizing confidence scores, using F1-score as the objective.
-Using this threshold, we compute precision, recall, and F1-score for black box scorer predictions of whether responses are correct.
+Using these thresholds, we compute precision, recall, and F1-score for our two semantic entropy-based scorer predictions of whether responses are correct.

 [34]: